courts/enc/README.markdown

     enc-cli Std::url true <<< 'http://www.example.com?aa=bb&cc=dd'
     %68%74%74%70%3A%2F%2F%77%77%77%2E%65%78%61%6D%70%6C%65%2E%63%6F%6D%3F%61%61%3D%62%62%26%63%63%3D%64%64%0A

-    dec-cli Std::url <<< 'http%3A%2F%2Fwww.example.com%3Faa%3Dbb%26cc%3Ddd'
+    enc-cli -d Std::url <<< 'http%3A%2F%2Fwww.example.com%3Faa%3Dbb%26cc%3Ddd'
     http://www.example.com?aa=bb&cc=dd

 Be aware of the trailing newline in the encoding example, which also gets encoded.
+To get rid of it, use the ``-n`` option.

 RubyGems
 --------